parthbakshi7446/admitkard-test/README.md

 This is the API to add the question with topics and tags and search them  on the basis of tags and topics

-run
+run:

+    npm install

+    #to install all dependencies

     npm start

-to start the project
+    #to start the project

 for insert command: